All-Weather and Indoor Activities in Gisborne – Perfect for a Rainy Day!

 6. Do Some Surfing

-Relax in an over-sized beanbag or on a sofa with a beer or wine in hand while watching a flick at the Dome Cinema.
-Showing art films from Wednesdays to Sundays, the movie is just the beginning of the Dome Cinema experience.
-Hang out in their bar, enjoy the mood lighting displays, and the staff even help tuck you into your beanbag before the movie gets started!
+Relax in an oversized beanbag or on a sofa with a beer or wine in hand while watching a flick at the Dome Cinema.
+Showing art films from Wednesday to Sunday, the movie is just the beginning of the Dome Cinema experience.
+Hang out in their bar, enjoy the mood lighting displays, and the staff even help tuck you into your beanbag before the movie gets started.
 Now that’s service!
-See more activities like this in the 5 Best Romantic Accommodation in Gisborne.
+See more activities like this in the 10 Romantic Activities in Gisborne for Couples.

-Location: Corner of Customhouse Street and Childers Road.
+Location: Corner of Customhouse Street and Childers Road, Gisborne city centre.

 8. Take a Trip to the Morere Hot Springs